jlu024/Hackathon-Fall22/README.md

 Etc.

 ```
-The beauty of this game lies in its simplicity as you only need to download the zip file and its two libraries to enjoy the destruction of luxury items.
+The beauty of this game lies in its simplicity!
+You only need to download the zip file and its two libraries to enjoy the destruction of luxury items.

 ```